Taking

 Cleaner:

-specifically formulated for vinyl or fabric materials.
+• Use cleaners that are specifically formulated for vinyl or fabric materials.

 Technique:

-Wetting the awning often reduces the effectiveness of the
+• Apply cleaner to a dry awning.
+Wetting the awning often reduces the effectiveness of the cleaners.

-saturating mist.
+• Apply cleaner evenly and with a saturating mist.
 Apply from the bottom up.
-Do not let cleaner
+Do not let cleaner dry on the awning.

-Scrubbing the
+Scrubbing the Awning

 Tools:

-with a soft sponge is the best way to clean a moderately
+• Vinyl Awnings: Hand scrubbing with a soft sponge is the best way to clean a moderately soiled awning, although a soft bristle brush is also safe and effective.
+Never use abrasive cleaners or scrubbers.

-brush or similar scrubbing device works best.
+• Fabric Awnings: A soft or medium brush or similar scrubbing device works best.

 Technique:

-with even and usually up and down strokes.
+1. Wash in a consistent fashion with even and usually up and down strokes.

-- Apply uniform pressure when
+2. Apply uniform pressure when scrubbing.

-- Start from bottom and work up.
+3. Start from bottom and work up.

-guarantee that no sections are missed.
+4. Overlap your strokes.
+This will guarantee that no sections are missed.

-surfaces and let stand for 5 to 15 minutes, then rinse
+5. Apply cleaners to all underside surfaces and let stand for 5 to 15 minutes, then rinse thoroughly.
+Usually scrubbing of the awning interior is not required.

-Note: If awning is still not clean,
+Note: If awning is still not clean, repeat the above process.

 Rinsing